 - View a summary of all claims of all creditors

-If you cannot attend the Meeting of Creditors or, do not want to attend, you can vote by Proxy on the liquidators’ appointment.
-A report of what happened at the Meeting of Creditors will be sent within 28 days of the meeting taken place.
+If you cannot attend the creditors meeting, or you may not want to attend, you can vote by Proxy on the liquidators’ appointment.
+A report of what happened at the meeting will be sent within 28 days of the meeting taken place.